jpowell96/data-analysis/bank_failures/writeup.md

 analyzing the data with a complete timeline.
 And, if needed, can support different levels of granularity (day, week, month, etc.) to match the granularity of your date.

-## Improvemnts
+## Improvements

 1. I made use of the EXTRACT function often in my queries.
-It may have made sense to organize the table such that year has it's own column, so I don't need to call EXTRACT('YEAR' from closing_date) multiple times across queries.
-Or possibly use DATE_TRUNC instead of extract so I can compare values as dates rather than numbers.
+It might make sense to just have columns for month, year since I was using extract so often.

 2. Each row has an acquiring institution.
 It would be interesting to revisit the dataset and use some recursive queries to uncover chains of acquisitions.